Your Estate Allocation FAQs

 Frequently Asked Questions about Residuary Estate Allocation (NZ)

-It’s everything left after paying funeral/estate expenses, debts and taxes, and after any specific gifts are carried out.
+It's everything left after paying funeral/estate expenses, debts and taxes, and after any Specific Gifts are carried out.
 You divide this residue by percentage among your chosen recipients.

-Specific gifts (items or sums) are handled first.
+Specific Gifts (items or sums) are handled first.
 Whatever remains forms the residue and is divided by your percentages.
-If a specific gift fails, it generally falls into residue.
+If a Specific Gift fails, it generally falls into residue.

 Yes.
 Executors may need extra ID/banking steps.
 Consider currency conversion, fees and timing.
 Clear contact details help administration run smoothly.